jccuevas/cpp-docs.es-es/docs/mfc/reference/cmapstringtoob-class.md

 ### <a name="return-value"></a>Valor devuelto

-Número de elementos de esta asignación.
+El número de elementos de este mapa.

 ### <a name="remarks"></a>Observaciones